 7 Best Practices For Driving Sales With Automated Email Marketing Coupons

 Adding coupons to your automated customer email marketing chain is a great idea.
-Not only it encourages existing customers to return but also helps to incentivize new ones to engage with your brand.
+Not only does it encourage existing customers to return but also helps to incentivize new ones to engage with your brand.
 Email marketing coupons also give you additional reasons to contact your customer, providing valuable information, for instance, that their coupon is expiring.
-Do you know 82% of customers are likely to continue buying from a retailer that remains consistent on offering deals?
+Do you know 82% of customers are likely to continue buying from a retailer that remains consistent in offering deals?

 Discount coupons are often sent to customers to encourage them to try a new product or get customer feedback on a product.
 However, what works are coupons created based on specific segments.
 According to Campaign Monitor, 84% of customers prefer receiving personalized and informative coupon emails.